huBioinfo/CytoCommunity/README.md

 R version: >= 4.0 suggested

-Clone this repository (v1.0.0) and cd into it, or directly download this CytoCommunity version at https://github.com/huBioinfo/CytoCommunity/releases/tag/v1.0.0
+Clone this repository (v1.0.0) and cd into it as below, or directly download this CytoCommunity version at https://github.com/huBioinfo/CytoCommunity/releases/tag/v1.0.0
 ```
 git clone https://github.com/huBioinfo/CytoCommunity.git
 cd CytoCommunity